Skip to content

 ### Manual code snippets

-Instead of using the automatic code snippet generation, we can also provide a manual snippet which will be output instead.
+Instead of using the automatic code snippet generation, you can also provide a manual snippet which will be output instead.
 This is especially useful when the story content is not actually a component (e.g. a hook).
 You can see an example of this for the story of `useEuiTextDiff`.

 To add the story args to the code snippet, add the defined marker `{{STORY_ARGS}}` to the snippet string.
-This marker will be replaced automatically with the current story args.
+If the args should be spread on the root component use `{{...STORY_ARGS}}` instead.

 ```ts